 Here's a list of software available on the computers in the Faculty Development Center located in the Burke Library.
 Notify Sandra Rogers (x4480) if you'd like to learn more about how to use any of it.
 Faculty and adjuncts have access to this room (BL112) whenever the main library is open.
-The faculty has the key (#729) to the door.
+Faculty have the key (#729) to the door.

 These programs allow for the creation of text documents, spreadsheets, and slide presentations.